A lot of study and research material is online, and you will need to decide whether to print it out or read it from the screen.

 Use software to customise your reading

-At Leeds you can use accessible software to improve your experience of reading online material.
-For example, TextHelp Read & Write will convert text to speech, and provides coloured overlays to assist with screen reading.
-Another useful tool is the Immersive Reader in Microsoft Office 365.
-You can use it to customise your display, for example, changing background colours and altering spacing between letters and lines.
+You can use the Immersive Reader tool in Microsoft Office 365 to customise your display, for example, changing background colours and altering spacing between letters and lines.
 It will also read documents aloud and change the playback speed.

 You can reduce distractions on-screen by minimising other windows that are open.

 It’s easy to get distracted when you’re looking at a screen for long periods of time.
 Further advice on avoiding procrastination and improving your concentration can be found on our time management webpages.

 Reduce eye strain

 Limit the strain on your eyes by changing the text font and size to make it easier to read - try adjusting text to 14 (Immersive Reader can help with this).
 Similarly, narrowing the window you are reading from, and using page up/page down will limit how much scrolling you need to do.
 This is much easier for your eyes.